- Committees, Boards & Commissions

 Mayor's Affordable Housing Task Force

 This short-term Task Force was created to review and make recommendations on the housing issues facing the community.
-The work of the Task Force shall include:
+The work of the Task Force included:

 - Reviewing the historical housing data;